-To cancel a Hyperscale Job while the execution is running, the /executions/{id}/cancel endpoint of JobExecution API can be used.
-Here {id} is the Hyperscale Execution Id that needs to be cancelled.
+To cancel a Hyperscale Job while the Post Load task of the execution is running, the /executions/{id}/ cancel endpoint of JobExecution API can be used.
+Here {id} is the Hyperscale Execution Id that needs to be canceled.

-Hyperscale Job cancellation is an async process.
-The progress of Job cancellation can be tracked by checking the Execution Status using GET /execution/{id}/summary API endpoint.
-As the cancellation process starts for a Hyperscale execution, the Execution Status becomes CANCEL_INITIATED.
-Whenever the cancellation process completes for the Execution, the Execution Status gets updated to CANCELLED.
+As the cancellation process starts for a Hyperscale execution, the execution status becomes CANCEL_INITIATED.
+Whenever the cancellation process completes for the Execution, the Execution status becomes CANCELLED.